alphagov/paas-bootstrap/README.md

 - [ ] `AWS_DEFAULT_REGION` environment set to the desired region for the environment
 - [ ] [Github OAuth application credentials](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app).
   If you're deploying a production/staging/shared dev environment (for example, dev01, dev02), the app should belong to the alphagov organisation, and the credentials should be added to `paas-credentials` <br />
-  If you're deploying a short-lived environment (for example, for penetration testing), the credentials can be associated with your GitHub account.
-You can put them in your personal password store, and set the path to it using the `GITHUB_PASSWORD_STORE_DIR` environment variable
+  If you're deploying a short-lived environment (for example, for penetration testing) the credentials can be associated with your GitHub account.
+You can put them in your personal password store, and set the path to it using the `GITHUB_PASSWORD_STORE_DIR` environment variable.
+  If you are setting up Github OAuth for your dev pipeline the callback url to use is https://deployer.${DEPLOY_ENV}.dev.cloudpipeline.digital/sky/issuer/callback

 ## Deploying the bootstrap for Cloud Foundry